 When does tax season start and end?

 The Affordable Care Act requires that all Americans maintain a minimum level of health insurance.
 The majority of Tricare programs elected by Servicemembers and their dependents qualify for the minimum required level of health insurance.
-The Department of Defense, via DFAS has issued the mandatory form 1095-C that details the type of health insurance provided to its employees.
-Your IRS Form 1095 is in your myPay account!
-Starting this year, DFAS is providing 1095B or 1095C forms confirming "essential healthcare coverage" for Tricare policy holders.
-Federal Employees Health Benefits (FEHB) Program customers receive their 1095C from DFAS as well.
-Whether you opted out of electronic delivery for these forms, they're available now via your myPay account 24 hours a day, seven days a week.
-The IRS 1095 series forms include information already provided to the Internal Revenue Service.
-These 1095 forms contain information you need to complete your individual federal income tax return.
 Some Tricare Plus/direct care, line-of-duty care, and transitional care users might find their limited coverage does not meet the minimum essential coverage.
 Tricare Plus users who combine their coverage with Tricare Standard or Tricare For Life do meet the minimum coverage requirements.
-For more information, please visit: http://www.tricare.mil/ACA.
+For more information, please read TRICARE and the Affordable Care Act.

 Are there ways in which it would be more beneficial for military members to pay for services offered by places such as H&R Block versus using free services offered through the VITA program?

-VITA tax centers publicize the program by using base newspapers, articles in command plans of the week, and group e-mail messages to command members.
-For more information on the VITA program, contact your local Region Legal Service Office to find the branch office nearest to them.
+publicize the program by using base newspapers, articles in a command’s plan of the week, and group email messages to command members.
+If a person wants more information on the VITA program they should contact their local Region Legal Service Office to find the branch office nearest to them.

-When does the VITA program open and for how long does it run?
+When does the VITA program open and how long does it run for?

-Most VITA programs start within a week or two after Jan.
-25. They continue operating until the end of the tax season, which is April 17 within most of the United States or June 15 outside the United States.
+Most VITA programs start within a week or two after January 25th.
+They continue operating until the end of the tax season which is April 15th or June 15th, depending on location.

 Who staffs it and what training do they receive?